Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Shipping disruptions persist in critical waterway amid strikes

+US Energy Secretary Chris Wright said the US Navy will begin escorting ships through the Strait of Hormuz as soon as military assets in the region are able to direct their attention away from Iran’s retaliatory strikes on neighboring countries.

-The Strait of Hormuz, a narrow waterway off Iran’s southern coast, is the main shipping route for crude from oil-rich countries such as Saudi Arabia and Kuwait to the rest of the world.
-Iran, which controls the strait’s northern side, on Monday warned that vessels passing through the strait would be targeted, according to an adviser to the commander of Iran’s Islamic Revolutionary Guard Corps (IRGC).
+Iran controls the north side of the strait, a narrow waterway that is the main shipping route for crude from oil-rich countries such as Saudi Arabia and Kuwait to the rest of the world.

 About one-fifth of daily global production typically flowed through the strait before the current conflict, according to the US Energy Information Administration, which calls the channel a “critical oil chokepoint.”

-Oil prices surged, already beginning to hike gas prices when Americans are already struggling with affordability.
+Oil prices have surged this week, hiking gas prices when Americans are already struggling with affordability.

+The AAA national average for regular gasoline has surged to the highest average gas price of either of Trump’s two terms in the White House.

 Flight disruptions